 These strategies seek to generate income by replicating a buy-write index via premiums received from writing calls ATM as this can be appealing to investors seeking income with the potential for reduced volatility in their equity exposure.
-Historically the Nasdaq 100 is more volatile than the S&P 500 due to overweight in growth sectors like technology and communication services.3 The ability to collect premiums can potentially mitigate volatility in down markets (where prices of stocks held in the strategy are falling).
+The ability to collect premiums can potentially mitigate volatility in down markets (where prices of stocks held in the strategy are falling).